“Keep in mind all our work is for the future. Let us spare not, nor look back, but go forward unlimited with all our

 Today, Hall Capital is the home of a diversified collection of business interests, with offices in Oklahoma City, Nashville, Chicago, Dallas and Tulsa.

-Hall Capital’s investment focus falls into four key areas:
+Hall Capital’s investment focus falls into three key areas:

 Automotive – The Fred Jones Companies is the automotive affiliate of Hall Capital.
 The Fred Jones Companies is the parent of Fred Jones Enterprises, the automotive parts distribution business founded in 1938.
-The Fred Jones Companies is also a platform for future acquisitions in the automotive industry.
+The Fred Jones Companies is also the home for a portfolio of holdings in the automotive industry.

 Hall Capital also continues the long family tradition of philanthropy through the The Fred Jones Family Foundation and other civic endeavors.

 Though Hall Capital has grown far beyond its origins in a Ford dealership in Blackwell, Oklahoma, it is still driven by the same core values of hard work and bold vision.
 Led by the same family for a century, Hall Capital is positioned for continued success in its next 100 years.